 Thank you for your interest in reading this, and please pray for us.
 We hope we may see you someday.

-Many thanks to Mary E. Gentges for providing this article at Fr.
+Many thanks to Mary E. Gentges for providing the original article at Fr.
 Rickert’s request.